abusedmedia/Presenta-WWW/pages/privacy-policy.md

 # Privacy Policy

-Your privacy is important to us.
+Your privacy is important.

-This is the policy to respect your privacy regarding any information we may collect from you across our website, [https://presenta.cc](https://presenta.cc/), and other sites and services we own and operate.
+This document informs you about how we respect your privacy regarding any information we may collect from you across the website and application hosted on [https://presenta.cc](https://presenta.cc/).

 ## Information we collect